Térénez bridge

 The Térénez bridge is a cable-stayed bridge, located between Landévennec and Rosnoën, Finistère, France.

-It is 515 meters long, and connects Brittany with the Crozon peninsula.
+It is 515 metres long and connects the Crozon peninsula with northern Brittany.

 It is a fan cable arrangement, with a curved deck.

 Construction commenced on 19 April 2007 and the bridge was inaugurated on 17 April 2011 and opened for general traffic later that day.